 Whitewater rafting.
 Students who travel to Fiji with Rustic can also participate in programs that expose them to some of the best adventure activities in the South Pacific.
 Whitewater raft the class II and II rapids of the Luva River during Pacific Adrenaline.

 X marks the spot.
 Interested in some Robinson Crusoe-style exploration?
-In the Yasawa Island chain, students have the chance to find a plane wreck while snorkeling during Impact of Climate Change on Marine Environments or Marine Service and Adventure.
+In the Yasawa Island chain, students have the chance to find a plane wreck while snorkeling during Marine Service and Adventure.

 Yasawa Islands.
 Live at our Island Service Base in Somosomo Village, located within this string of islands.
 Somosomo is a perfect place to experience village life, and participate in a number activities from relaxing on pristine beaches and snorkeling among colorful coral reef systems, to going on a sunrise hike or playing a pick-up game of beach volleyball.
-Impact of Climate Change on Marine Environments and Marine Service and Adventure both spend several nights at the Island Base.
+Marine Service and Adventure spends several nights at the Island Base.

 If you’re not sure which Fiji program is right for you, request a call from one of our global program experts who can help you identify the perfect fit!